Battleground (2015): Pre-show

-Main card
+Preliminary matches

 The actual pay-per-view opened with Randy Orton facing Sheamus.
 Towards the end of the match, Sheamus executed a Brogue Kick on Orton, but could not capitalize.
 Sheamus countered Orton's attempted RKO into the Texas Cloverleaf but Orton broke the hold by reaching the ropes.
 When both men had regained their composure, Orton executed an RKO and scored a pinfall to win the match.

 In the second match, The Prime Time Players (Darren Young and Titus O'Neil) defended the WWE Tag Team Championship against The New Day (Big E and Kofi Kingston).
 O'Neil executed a Clash of Titus on Big E and scored the pinfall, thus winning the match for his team.

 The match between Bray Wyatt and Roman Reigns was a vicious back-and-forth with a lot of reversals and signature moves.
 In the end, a hooded person attacked Reigns with a Superkick, which then allowed Wyatt to execute Sister Abigail for the win.
-The hooded person was unveiled as Luke Harper, indicating a Wyatt family reunion.
+The hooded person was unveiled as Luke Harper, indicating a Wyatt Family reunion.

 Next followed an impromptu match between Charlotte (representing Team PCB), Brie Bella (representing Team Bella) and NXT Women's Champion Sasha Banks (representing Team BAD).
 Charlotte won the match by making Brie submit to the Figure Eight Leglock.

-In the fifth match John Cena defended the WWE United States Championship against Kevin Owens.
+In the fifth match, John Cena defended the WWE United States Championship against Kevin Owens.
 Like their previous two encounters, this was another vicious back-and-forth.
 During the match, Owens kicked out of three Attitude Adjustments, including one from the top rope.
 Cena kicked out of two powerbombs, Owens executed an Attitude Adjustment and applied the STF on Cena, but Cena managed to break the hold.
 In the end, Owens submitted to the STF, giving Cena the win.

-In place of the cancelled WWE Intercontinental Championship match, The Miz bragged about being the toughest person and Intercontinenal Champion Ryback being scared of him.
+In place of the cancelled WWE Intercontinental Championship match, The Miz bragged about being the toughest person and Intercontinental Champion Ryback being scared of him.
 Big Show showed up moments later and knocked out Miz.

 Main event

 In the main event, Seth Rollins defended the WWE World Heavyweight Championship against Brock Lesnar (accompanied by Paul Heyman).
 Lesnar executed twelve German suplexes and one belly-to-belly suplex while Rollins managed to have some offense.
 In the end, Lesnar executed an F-5, but before the referee could count the pinfall, the lights went out.
 When the lights came back on, The Undertaker emerged and attacked Lesnar with a low blow, a chokeslam and two tombstone piledrivers.
-Rollins was disqualified but retained the title.
+Rollins was disqualified, but retained the title.